Understanding Basic Metrics in Google Analytics

 In simple language, a pageview is the number of times someone visits any page on your website.
 If the same person visits the same page on your website in the same session, the pageview still increases.

-According to Google, “A unique pageview aggregates pageviews that are generated by the same user during the same session.”
+According to Google, “A unique pageview aggregates pageviews generated by the same user during the same session.”
 So if the same user visits the same page 10 times and reloads it multiple times in the same session, the unique pageview is still counted as one.

 A higher pageview usually implies quality and valuable content.
 At the same time, when your pageview is relatively higher than your unique page views, this may imply that users are not finding what they are looking for and keep poking around pages.
 They may be reloading your page that is not showing correctly.

 #4 Bounce Rate

 But not all session that ends after only one page is bounce session!
 If the user interacts (event occurs) on your webpage and leaves, it’s not a bounce session.
-Interaction events are parameters that can be set up in Google Analytics which can be anything like clicks, downloads, video plays, form submission, etc.
+Interaction events are parameters that can be set up in Google Analytics, such as clicks, downloads, video plays, form submissions, etc.

 In a simple context, bounce rate helps you evaluate the content of your webpage.
 You want users to visit your website and explore your pages and content.